 - Does the data archive describe the data in a standard manner, with accepted metadata standards?

-If the data archive has a data quality mark such as the CoreTrustSeal, this can be assumed.
+If the data archive has a data quality mark such as the CoreTrustSeal, affirmative answers to the above questions can be assumed.

 In the Netherlands, you can make use of (DANS, n.d.a.) or 4TU.Centre for Research Data (n.d.).
 For large datasets there is also the SURF data repository (SURF. n.d.).
 Have a look at the infographic for this.